rfly-openha/documents/2_tutorial/acai.md

 `bf` —— An n-by-m matrix, which refers to the linear map from $U$ to $\Omega$.

-For the DOC assessment of the quancopter's propulsion system, it is just the 4-by-m control allocation matrix.
+For the DOC assessment of the quancopter's propulsion system, it is just the 4-by-m control allocation matrix $\mathbf{b}_f$.

 $$
 \left[\begin{matrix}\tau_x\\\tau_y\\\tau_z\\ f\end{matrix}\right]